Homomorphisms into totally disconnected, locally compact groups with dense image: Canonical completions of Hecke pairs

-The Schlichting completion has a natural description.
+We conclude this section by making two further observations.
+First, the Schlichting completion has a natural description.
 Suppose $(G,U)$ is a Hecke pair and let $\sigma_{(G,U)}:G\rightarrow \Sym(G/U)$ be the permutation representation given by left multiplication.
 We consider $\Sym(G/U)$ to be equipped with the topology of pointwise convergence.